 Roles and responsibilities

-The Committee’s terms of reference, which were last reviewed by the Committee in November 2021, are available to view through the link below and from the Company Secretary at the Company’s registered office.
+The Committee’s terms of reference, which were last reviewed by the Committee in November 2022, are available through the link below and from the Company Secretary at the Company’s registered office.